Close

 Improving Usability & Findability

 Using student data, the information architecture and content organization of the website (i.e., the undergraduate section only) were redesigned to align with students' mental models.
-The total webpages were reduced from 43 to 27, and every webpage can be reached in 3 clicks or less.
+The total number of webpages were reduced from 43 to 27, and every webpage can be reached in 3 clicks or less.

 New Sitemap